Construction Fall Accident Attorney in New York City

 - Product manufacturers

 Construction accident lawsuits allow injured workers to hold at-fault parties accountable for causing injuries through negligence or violations of the Labor Law.
-They can also help recover compensation that is unavailable or otherwise insufficient through workers’ compensation (such as full past and future income loss, loss of fringe benefits like pension and health insurance, past and future pain and suffering, and more).
+An attorney experienced in construction accident cases can also help accident victims recover compensation that is unavailable or otherwise insufficient through workers’ compensation (such as full past and future income loss, loss of fringe benefits like pension and health insurance, past and future pain and suffering, and more).

-While workers’ comp claims provide benefits regardless of fault, personal injury claims require a person seeking damages to prove fault of the parties they are suing.
+While workers’ compensation claims provide benefits (like a portion of lost wages and medical treatment) regardless of fault, personal injury claims require a person seeking damages to prove the fault of the parties they are suing.
 A defendant may be liable for your damages from a construction accident if they:

 - Failing to provide proper protection against height-related hazards such as ladders and scaffolds (Labor Law 240)